BellaMENG/Bitcoin-Blockchain-DataMining/bitcoin_faq.md

 #### Do mining award and transaction fees go to the same address who found the nonce first?
 Yes.
 Both mining award, which is a fixed number given the height of the block, and all transaction fees are given to the miner or group of miners who found the valid nonce.

+#### What are the underlying hash functions?
+Which procedures adopted which hash functions?

+#### Why is quantum computing not a potential threat for Bitcoin?

 #### How does the protocol of trying nonces and broadcasting results look like?
 Do people implement their own versions?

 #### Merkle Trees and its application in Bitcoin protocol?